Jiggyblocc/profile-card/README.md

 open index.html

-Usage
+🧠 Usage

-Replace the avatar URL with your own image.

-Update the user name, bio, hobbies, and dislikes in the HTML.

-Update social links to point to your own accounts.

-The profile card is keyboard-friendly, allowing navigation using the Tab key.

-Accessibility
+Open index.html to view your profile card.

+Open about.html to view your reflections.

+Open contact.html to test the contact form.

+The form validates input:

-All links are focusable via keyboard.
+All fields are required.

-Focus styles are visible to indicate the active link.

-Semantic HTML ensures screen readers interpret the content correctly.
+Email must be valid (e.g., name@example.com).

+Message must be at least 10 characters long.

+A success message appears when the form is correctly filled.

+♿ Accessibility

+All input fields include <label> elements linked via for attributes.

+Error messages use aria-describedby for screen readers.

+Keyboard navigation is fully supported (use Tab to move through links/fields).

+Semantic HTML elements (<main>, <section>, <nav>, <header>, <footer>) improve readability and accessibility.

-Technologies Used
+💻 Technologies Used

-HTML5

-CSS3
+HTML5 — Semantic and accessible structure

+CSS3 — Responsive, modern layout using Flexbox

+JavaScript (ES6) — DOM manipulation and form validation

-Font Awesome Icons
+Font Awesome — For clean social media icons

-License
+📜 License

+This project is open-source and free to use for learning and personal development.
 This project is open-source and free to use for learning and personal projects.